I’ve spoken to so many people who have told me that lockdown has led them to consider a life and business redesign.

 Get a thesaurus and start looking up the words, what other descriptors are there?
 Is there a word which really resonates which sums up a cluster?
 Or does one word from a cluster, resonate more than the others?

 Hone down your list until you settle upon 5 words.
+These are the foundations of your life and business redesign.

 Make them visible.